testcontainers/testcontainers-java-spring-boot-quickstart/README.md

 ### 5.1 Using DevTools with Testcontainers at Development Time
 During development, you can use Spring Boot DevTools to reload the code changes without having to completely restart the application.
-You can also configure your containers to reuse the existing containers by adding `@RefreshScope`.
+You can also configure your containers to reuse the existing containers by adding `@RestartScope`.

 First, Add `spring-boot-devtools` dependency.